Taylor Swift didn't sign $100 million FTX sponsorship because she was the only one to ask about unregistered securities, lawyer says

 Published

-None Taylor Swift pulled out of a $100 million sponsorship deal with Sam Bankman-Fried's FTX. • None A lawyer suing celebrities for promoting FTX says Swift alone asked about unregistered securities. • None Both Tom Brady and Stephen Curry are being sued for endorsing the now-bankrupt crypto…
+Taylor Swift pulled out of a $100 million sponsorship deal with Sam Bankman-Fried's FTX. • A lawyer suing celebrities for promoting FTX says Swift alone asked about unregistered securities. • Both Tom Brady and Stephen Curry are being sued for endorsing the now-bankrupt crypto exchange.
+Taylor…